Want to write a superhero screenplay? It's really easy, and you need only basic training. Here are the prerequisites:

 Authorities show up in one or more large black SUVs.
 Almost always, they're on AE's side.

 Some large building needs to be blown up.
 Usually this is some corporation that is making weapons or other gadgits for AE.
 We're talking a nuke-class blast with flying metal, collapsing concrete, and finished with a mushroom cloud.
+The latest Special Effect is a circular shock wave seen from above which spreads out over an entire city.
 No being could possibly survive this explosion.
 Was AE inside?
 She-e-e-it no!